 - Extra virgin olive oil

-Note: Make this pesto without nuts by removing the walnuts entirely or replacing them with sunflower seeds, hemp hearts, or more basil and oil.
+Note: Make this pesto without nuts by removing the walnuts entirely or replacing them with sunflower seeds, hemp seeds, or more basil and oil.

 How do you make kale pesto?

 It’s so easy!
-Simply pulse the kale, basil, olive oil, walnuts, garlic, lemon zest, lemon juice, and salt together in a food processor until it’s smooth.
+Simply pulse a bunch of kale, basil, olive oil, walnuts, garlic, lemon zest, lemon juice, and salt together in the bowl of a food processor until it’s smooth.

 How to make kale pesto pasta:

-Cook your favorite kind of pasta to al dente (follow the package directions for the best results).
+Cook your favorite kind of pasta in boiling water to al dente (follow the package directions for the best results).
 Reserve some of the cooking water before straining the pasta.

 After the pasta is strained, add it back into the pot and stir in the pesto.
 Mix it all up until it’s completely coated in sauce, using the cooking water to thin it out as needed.